wang-angela/decor-gator/Sprint1.md

 1. Created a way to store user information
 2. Added password encryption to protect user passwords
 3. Created APIs for users and posts/listings
+4. Created a login screen and a sign up page

 ## Issues Not Successfully Completed
+1. User authentication is not completed yet - it took a while to settle down with a specific details of the frontend and didn't have enough time to set up the authentication method.
+2. Dashboard - this was divided into multiple pages to create (front page, homepage, selling board, renting board, posting page) and will be addressed separately in the upcoming sprints.